Family Law Attorney Chicago

 What are grounds for filing for divorce in Illinois?

 Illinois is a no-fault State, meaning that there are no fault-based grounds for divorce such as adultery, mental cruelty, physical cruelty, habitual drunkenness, abandonment, and the like.
 In Illinois, if one spouse wants a divorce, they will get their divorce based on irreconcilable differences.
 The only requirement is that the parties must live separate and apart for a continuous period of not less than six months immediately preceding the entry of judgment dissolving the marriage.
 This meets the irreconcilable differences requirement as grounds for the dissolution of marriage.
 Living separate and apart does not mean the parties must live in separate houses.
 As an example, spouses using separate bedrooms with no meaningful communication but sharing fundamental financial obligations are considered to be living separate and apart under the statute.

 How is cost for a divorce determined?
-Who pays for the divorce?
+Who pays for it?